kohlschuetter/dactylus/README.md

 # Dumps the current EEPROM data and config, then sets the cable to 25G speeds
 # Important: Edit file to set the correct i2c device!!!
+# The defaults are configured for the "SFP2" slot in a BananaPi BPI-R3
 ./info-and-update.sh

 # Alternatively, just update directly (change the device as required)